-This study is limited to clusters for which online data is available for the velocity dispersion as a function of radius where flattening has been reported.
-We are further limited to clusters where the orbital parameters can be determined (previous section).
+This study is limited to clusters for which online data is available for the velocity dispersion as a function of radius.
+We are further limited to clusters where the orbital parameters can be determined.
 The galactic globular clusters fitting these requirements are listed in Table~\ref{TblObs} along with the data sources for each cluster.